jw3tz/personalwebsite/content/research/_index.md

   <details>
     <summary> Abstract </summary>
-    This paper seeks to link spatial labor sorting with spatial disparities in productivity, wage and unemployment through a new channel, frictional labor market, to study how frictional labor market can contribute to spatial sorting, hence disparities.
-The model features frictional labor matching with two types of workers, two locations and free labor mobility.
-The model predicts that the places where the killed workers sort to tend to have higher productivity and wage and lower unemployment rate.
-The empirical evidence supports the predictions.
+    This paper explores how frictional labor markets contribute to spatial labor sorting and, consequently, to disparities in productivity, wages, and unemployment across regions.
+The model incorporates frictional labor matching with two worker types, two locations, and free labor mobility.
+It predicts that the skilled workers tend to sort into areas with higher productivity, higher wages, and lower unemployment rates.
+Empirical evidence aligns with these theoretical predictions, suggesting that frictional labor markets play a crucial role in shaping spatial economic disparities.

   </details>